corda/corda-docs-portal/content/en/platform/corda/4.11/enterprise/node/collaborative-recovery/ledger-recovery/overview.md

 {{< note >}}
 All transaction types are recoverable except transaction chains that have not been observed by other nodes.
-An example might be an issuance transaction that had no observers during finalisation and that has not been involved in subsequent transactions with other nodes in the network, yet.
+For example, an issuance transaction that had no observers during finalization and that has not been involved in subsequent transactions with other nodes in the network, yet.
 {{< /note >}}